RyanFriedman/hackernews/README.md

 - Ranking of replies (right now they are just most recent first)
 - Better filtering of Show and Ask posts

 Code based on HN.
-See live demo here <a href="http://www.filmhatch.com">FilmHatch.com</a>.
+See [live demo of this repo here].

+[live demo of this repo here]:http://www.filmhatch.com